 3 – Entrées

 The restaurant offers a pretty good variety of different kinds of barbecue.
-You’ll find smoked half-chicken, beef brisket, dry-rub pork ribs, a BBQ burger, smoked pork butt platter, and a smoked sausage sandwich.
-The American Platter lets you choose any of three types of meat, a side, and is served with garlic toast.
+You’ll find smoked half-chicken, beef brisket, dry-rub pork ribs, a BBQ burger, and smoked pork butt platter.
 The restaurant also serves a power greens salad with chilled pulled chicken, and a BBQ Jackfruit burger, which is a plant-based burger with BBQ jackfruit.

 We were able to try three of the meats, the brisket, ribs, and pork butt, in addition, the BBQ Burger.
 If you’re a burger fan and you’re looking for a step up from the standard Disney park burger, you’ll be pleased.
 For the barbequed meats, we admit that we tend to be barbeque snobs.
 When we travel around the country, we’ve gone out or our way to hit some of the country’s top-rated barbeque joints.
 We’re also spoiled in Orlando with 4 Rivers (our top restaurant choice), which makes the best brisket we’ve ever had anywhere.
 So, we were a little worried going in.
 However, for the most part, we were pleasantly surprised.
 The ribs were pretty good.
 They were surprisingly meaty and had a really good flavor.
 The pork butt was the big surprise.
 It was fantastic.
 As a point of comparison, we thought the pork butt was better than 4 Rivers, which is really saying something.
 The only disappointment was the brisket.
 We won’t lie; it was pretty bad.
 (Click on any photo to enlarge).